ComplicatedPhenomenon/C_Takeoff/pointers/ptrToBasicDataTypes/pointer_to_basic_data_type.md

 ```c
 char *string = "hello";
 ```
 Will it work or not?
+Yes.

 In the above line "hello" is stored in a shared read only location, but pointer "string" is stored in a read-write memory.
 You can change "string" to point something else but cannot change value at present "string".
 So this kind of string should only be used when we don’t want to modify string at a later stage in program.